delvtech/hyperdrive/docs/hyperdrive-protocol.md

 z_{reserves} = z_{reserves} + (\frac{\Delta y}{c_0} - \Delta z) \cdot \frac{\min(w_{l}, \Delta y)}{\Delta y}
 $$

-> Note: Long withdrawal shares receive the same proceeds as shorts because they **are** shorts without the ability to close early.

 The $y_{reserves}$ are recalculated to ensure that the apr doesn't change from before the redemption.

 The number of long withdrawal shares outstanding, $w_{l}$, is decreased by: